-Party Animals release date rumours, trailers, gameplay, and news
+Party Animals release date, trailers, gameplay, and news

 Party Animals release date: three animals fight a corgi and dinosaur are being pulled into a black hole

 Party Animals is a physics-based brawler that shot to the top of the Steam wishlist when it was first revealed in 2021.
-Since then it has hovered around the top spot, losing out to games like Starfield and Hogwarts Legacy.
-Despite long waits for news and lengthy delays, interest in the game, which looks set to become one of the best PC games, has never wavered.
+Since then, it hovered around the top spot, only losing out to games like Starfield and Hogwarts Legacy.
+Despite long waits for news and lengthy delays, interest in the game never wavered, and it was immensely popular on release.
+Here’s a look back at its long development cycle and the constantly shifting Party Animals release date.

 YouTube Thumbnail